Running With a Stroller: 13 Tips + Safety Guide For Parents

 One of the things to look at when you’re buying your jogging stroller is the front wheel.

-Some have a fixed front wheel, while others have a switch that lets you lock and unlock the front wheel.
+Some have a fixed front wheel, while others have a switch that lets you lock and unlock the front wheel so that it swivels.

 If your jogging stroller has the wheel lock option, you’ll always want to make sure it’s locked before beginning your run.

-Doing so will keep your stroller from unexpectedly turning, and make it easier to run with.
+Doing so will keep your stroller from unexpectedly turning with the swivel wheel, and make it easier to run with.

 Going for a gentle stroll?
 Feel free to unlock the wheel for better maneuverability.